-Swami (Diamond Duggal) is a British-Indian DJ and music producer with a unique hybrid sound of futuristic electronic and world music.
-Fusing dancefloor grooves of electronica, house, hip hop and reggae with traditional Indian Punjabi folk and Bhangra roots, Swami is described as a ‘visionary pioneer’ who has ‘invented an entirely new type of sound’ (BBC Music).
-From headline live performances at Glastonbury, WOMAD and Transmusicales festivals to electronic club DJ sets at Fabric, Cargo, Non Stop Bhangra and SOBs, Swami energises crowds worldwide with electronic rhythms and analog synthesiser basslines fused with driving Punjabi percussion rhythms and exotic instrumental melodies celebrating international diversity.
-He is twice winner of the UKAMA Best Producer Award for his progressive ‘DesiRock’ and ‘EQUALIZE’ albums and his production and songwriting collaborations have earned Ivor Novello, Mercury Music Prize and Grammy nominations.
-Swami’s music features in several movies and video games and current live performances collaborating as PunjabTronix have gained much acclaim for their combination of technology, traditional instruments and cinematic and live capture visual projections.
+Swami is described as a ‘visionary pioneer’ who has ‘invented an entirely new type of sound’ (BBC Music).
+With several international tours and headline live performances at Glastonbury, WOMAD and Transmusicales festivals to electronic club DJ sets at Fabric, Cargo, Non Stop Bhangra and SOBs, Swami energises crowds worldwide with electronic rhythms and analog modular synthesiser basslines fused with his Indian percussion rhythms and exotic instrumental melodies celebrating collaboration and diversity.
+He is twice winner of the UKAMA Best Producer Award for his electronic Indian albums ‘DesiRock’ and ‘EQUALIZE’ and his production and songwriting collaborations have earned Ivor Novello, Mercury Music Prize and Grammy nominations.
+Swami’s music features in several movies and video games.

 Desi Nu Skool Beatz